anilmainali/easyTravel-Selenium/README.md

 ## Set up your environment to run the Selenium Script.
 After you have access to EasyTravel App set up an environment to run the Selenium script.

-## Installing and Configuration insstructions to Setup Selenium.
+## Installing and Configuration instructions to Setup Selenium.

 #### Step 1 : Download Java
 #### Step 2 : Set Environmental Variables